 This challenge is at the heart of "human factors" investigation needs, exemplified by the "what did he know and when did he know it" kind of pursuit.
 Paraphrased, what did they do and why did they do it.
 Until these questions are pursued, in lieu of the DID NOTs, investigators cannot lay legitimate claim to understanding why something happened.
 While perhaps adequate for legal proceedings, DID NOTs are unsatisfactory for investigation purposes if specific behavior changes to produce improved future performance are to be identified validly and reproducibly.

-The immediate organization of new data on worksheet matrixes as the data are acquired during investigations is another change from dominant investigation paradigms.
-MES transforms, organizes, analyzes and tests data on a worksheet matrix as acquired, providing a "progressive analysis" approach which displays a continually updated summary of actions identified by the investigation.
-This is a sharp contrast with the "get all the facts, then analyze them" or tree-building approaches of some current practices which do not require data transformation discipline, or raise the level of abstraction or delay the analyses to compensate for data disciplining shortcomings.
-The displays are essentially parallel time lines for each actor involved, cross-linked to show interactions.
+The immediate integrating organization of new data on Matrixes as the data are acquired during investigations is another change from dominant investigation paradigms.
+MES transforms, documents, integrates and tests data on a Matrix as acquired, providing a "progressive analysis" approach which displays a continually updated summary of actions identified by the investigation.
+This is a sharp contrast with the "get all the facts, then analyze them" or tree-building approaches of some current practices which do not require data disciplining, or raise the level of abstraction or delay the analyses to compensate for data disciplining shortcomings.

 The efficiency of investigations is enhanced by this Matrix-driven progressive analysis approach.
 It quickly exposes gaps in information about what an actor did that need to be filled by acquiring additional data about that actor.
 This is especially useful in team investigations, where the software provides for rapid and frequent distribution of the current status of the investigation among team members.